Phuire-Research/Stratimux/README.md

 * [STRATIMUX PROJECT TEMPLATE](https://github.com/Phuire-Research/STRATIMUX-TEMPLATE)
 * [Stratimux @ npm](https://www.npmjs.com/package/stratimux)
 * [Huirth](https://github.com/Phuire-Research/Huirth) - User Interface MVP and Stratimux Project Sidekick Application, this will be decomposed into an advanced starter template and the concepts that allow for the user interface will be merged into this repository.
-* [Stratimux Assistant](https://chat.openai.com/g/g-Io9NDT4Z0-stratimux-assistant) Work in progress GPT, rough sketch supplied information on this repository and a few articles about the project.
-Will flesh out more in the future.

 ### What is Muxification?
 Muxification is a Multiplex of Quantitative and Qualitative Reasoning.
 Stratimux represents a Code as Proof of Concept for this new System.
 Where a Concept in this system is something in the pursuit of being fully measured, rather than nebulous or abstract.
 That goes a step further than traditional methods, including the ability to demuxify concepts.